 What to Expect on Accepted Students Day!

 If possible, plan on attending as many Accepted Student Day events in person!
-This is the best way to picture yourself attending the school.
+This is the best way for your student to picture themself attending the school.
 If unable to travel, there are often virtual options as well.

 Prepare:

-• Register as soon as you receive your acceptance as these days typically fill up quickly
+• Register as soon as Accepted Student Days are posted, as these days typically fill up quickly

-• Be sure to register online for your specific day/time
+• Be sure to register online for a specific day/time

-• Sign up for specific Academic Major presentations that align with your interests
+• Sign up for any Academic Major presentations that align with your student’s interests

-• Provide contact info for student & any accompanying guests to confirm/cancel/reschedule
+• Provide contact info for the student and any accompanying guests to confirm/cancel/reschedule

-• Take note of start time and location for the day (typically early start time-may need to arrive day prior)
+• Take note of the start time and location for the day (typically, these days have an early start time and guests need to arrive the day prior)

-• Be sure you receive your confirmation email
+• Be sure to receive a confirmation email

 • Make necessary flight/rental car/hotel reservations